ten-protocol/go-ten/design/fast_finality.md

 * Finality
   * Transaction *soft* finality (finality guaranteed by the sequencer) is achieved in under one second
   * There is eventual transaction *hard* finality (finality guaranteed by the L1)
-  * The sequencer is incentivised to achieve hard finality on an agreed cadence
+  * The sequencer is strongly incentivised to hard-finalise transactions in the same order they are soft-finalised, and on the agreed cadence
-  * The sequencer is incentivised to hard-finalise transactions in the same order they are soft-finalised
+  * Nodes can easily prove whether a given soft-finalised transaction was hard-finalised, and in the correct order
   * The sequencer is not able to "rewrite history" (or is strongly disincentivised from doing so), even for soft-final transactions
   * Soft finality does not break the mechanism used by some smart contracts (e.g. SushiSwap) of using `block.number` as